- 45,227 km²

 If you have acquired your education or worked in another member state of the European Union or the European Economic Area, and wish to work in Estonia, check whether your qualification (education and/or work experience) need to be recognised in Estonia.

-In you can select the EU country where your qualification was awarded and the country you want to work in.
-If you don't find any information about your profession in the database, you can ask the Estonian ENIC/NARIC Centre can help you understand the rules which apply in your case.
+In database of regulated professions you can select the EU country where your qualification was awarded and the country you want to work in.
+If you don't find any information about your profession in the database, you can ask the National contact point for professional qualifications Estonian ENIC/NARIC Centre can help you understand the rules which apply in your case.
 ENIC/NARIC Centre deals both academic recognition and professional recognition.
-Detailed information about r available
+Detailed information about required documents for the evaluation of a foreign qualification is available here.

 Right to unemployment benefits